prashusat/Experiments-with-LDA/README.md

 performance both in an unsupervised manner and when used as a preprocessing step for supervised learning.
-Your goals in this assignment are to (i) implement the collapsed Gibbs sampler for LDA inference, and (ii) compare the LDA topic representation to a \bag-of-words" representation with respect to how well they support document classication.
+Your goals in this assignment are to (i) implement the collapsed Gibbs sampler for LDA inference, and (ii) compare the LDA topic representation to a \bag-of-words" representation with respect to how well they support document classification.